Lancelot Lawton: Pro-Ukrainian activism

 In the early 1930s, he contributed to the formation of pro-Ukrainian public opinion in the British society with his reports and articles about Ukraine.
 In 1935, he addressed a committee of the House of Commons in London, beginning: "The chief problem in Europe to-day is the Ukrainian problem", expanding that the nationality of Ukraine had been suppressed by mighty neighbours.
 He urged Great Britain to support the Ukrainian movement for independence, and was one of the founders and active participants in the Anglo-Ukrainian Committee established in 1935.

-Lawton also was involved, or on the fringes of, the [British Fascist] leadership.
-He attended a meeting at 129 Grosvenor Road, London on 9th November [1939].
-Other attendees included [Barry Domvile] Lady Domvile [Aubrey lees], [Neil Francis Hawkins], and [Lord Lymington].[Archibald Ramsay] There were hints from [Oswald Mosley] in the days running up that the [British Union of Fascists] would be the focal point of an underground movement, or that it would be put at the disposal of leading lights of Hitlerites and antisemites at the meeting.
+Lawton also was involved, or on the fringes of, the British Fascist leadership.
+He attended a meeting at 129 Grosvenor Road, London on 9th November 1939.
+Other attendees included Barry Domvile, Lady Domvile, Neil Francis Hawkins, and Lord Lymington.
+There were hints from Oswald Mosley in the days running up that the British Union of Fascists would be the focal point of an underground movement, or that it would be put at the disposal of leading lights of Hitlerites and antisemites at the meeting.

 Lawton died in Cambridge in September 1947, at age 66.